 This generation of LGB youth and young adults are being so overwhelmed with the message not to marry that they simply do not see marriage as essential like those in my generation.
 It is interesting, even those who are now out of a mixed orientation marriage see the intense benefits of being married.
 Most who divorce from a mixed orientation marriage desire to marry again according to their orientation because of the great benefits and blessing of marriage.

 Marriage is proven to be healthy in many ways.
 The United States Supreme Court in affirming same sex unions stated “No union is more profound than marriage, for it embodies the highest ideals of love, fidelity, devotion, sacrifice, and family.
 In forming a marital union, two people become something greater than they once were.”

-These perceptions about marriage are completely lost on many of our LDS LGBT youth today because they are shielded from the concept of marriage all together.
-I have argued to no avail on social media (I know, never argue on social media) with our rising generation of celibate LDS LGBT that celibacy is NOT equivalent to marriage.
+These perceptions about marriage are completely lost on many of our LDS LGB youth today because they are shielded from the concept of marriage all together.
+I have argued to no avail on social media (I know, never argue on social media) with our rising generation of celibate LDS LGB that celibacy is NOT equivalent to marriage.

 Like my generation, in 20 years from now the church will have a large population of celibate homosexuals who are struggling.
 You will grab the attention of LDS researchers and they will begin to collect data from your generation of celibate homosexual Mormons and begin to seriously examine the phenomenon of the church’s celibacy policy and the results of encouraging homosexuals to remain celibate for life.

 I do not know what their conclusions will be about you, but I know what the conclusions about my obedient generation are.
 Pressures for you will be even greater because you will be living alongside a strengthening society that celebrates marriage as the highest form of human connection whether it be opposite sex or same sex.
 You will face the same struggles for human connection that those of us in mixed orientation marriages had, but in a different setting.